 Homes Below EPC C

-Birmingham sits in the centre of England, benefiting from slightly more sunshine than the north-west while enjoying lower installation costs than London and the South East.
-A south-facing 4 kW system here produces around 3,200–3,600 kWh per year, enough to offset the majority of an average household's electricity usage.
-With electricity prices continuing to rise, the financial case for solar in the West Midlands is stronger than ever.
-For a full cost breakdown by system size, see our guide to solar panel costs in the UK.
+A south-facing system here produces around 3,200 to 3,600 kWh per year.
+That's enough to offset the majority of an average household's electricity usage.
+With electricity prices where they are, the financial case for solar in the West Midlands is strong.
+For a full breakdown of system sizes and pricing, see our guide to solar panel costs.

-The city has a large stock of 1930s semi-detached homes, particularly in suburbs like Erdington, Hall Green, and Solihull.
-These properties are well suited to solar.
-Their wide, pitched roofs can typically accommodate 12–15 panels without shading issues.
 Post-war estates and newer developments in areas like Longbridge also offer good roof profiles.
-With 43 % of Birmingham homes still rated below EPC C, solar panels are a practical way to improve your energy rating alongside insulation upgrades.
+With 43% of Birmingham homes still rated below EPC C, solar panels are a practical way to improve your energy rating alongside insulation upgrades.

 For most Birmingham homeowners on mains gas, solar panels are the logical first investment.
-They reduce your electricity bill from day one and, if you later install a heat pump, the panels help offset the increased electricity demand.
-Properties with poor insulation or outdated heating systems may benefit more from a heat pump and fabric improvements first.
-Our solar panels vs heat pumps comparison explains how to decide based on your property's current condition.
+They reduce your electricity bill from day one.
+If you later install a heat pump, the panels help offset the increased electricity demand.